LydiaAbest/N-7Remix2024/README.md

-# To Make a Dadaist Poem
+# A N+7 text processor

-A simple text reassembler based on Tristan Tzara's "To Make a Dadaist Poem"
+A simple N+7 text processor from a list of known nouns.